RedHatQE/carbon/docs/users/best_practices.rst

         - The scenario.yml is your scenario descriptor file.
 This file describes your entire E2E multi product scenario.
         - Yes

+    *   - common_scenario.yml
+        - This is the scenario file used in the include section of the scenario.yml.
+        - No

     *   - tests
         - This is a directory where all the tests that are run during the